Westfield High School (Harris County, Texas): History

-In 1976, Spring High School 9th and 10th grade students were moved into a separate building called, "Spring High South."
-In 1981, Spring High South was converted into a four-year high school and was renamed, "Westfield."
+In 1976, Spring High School 9th and 10th grade students were moved into a separate campus known as Spring High School – South.
+In 1981, the campus was converted into a four-year high school known as Westfield High School.

 In 2004, the district moved Westfield 9th grade students to a separate building.
 In 2009, Westfield 9th grade students were moved back into the main campus.
 In February 2017 the district proposed redrawing the attendance boundaries of its high schools; this would take effect in the 2020-2021 school year.
 The district also plans to establish one ninth grade center for each comprehensive high school.

 Academics

-For the 2018-2019 school year, the school received a D grade from the Texas Education Agency, with an overall score of 68 out of 100.
-The school received a D grade in two domains, Student Achievement (score of 68) and Closing the Gaps (score of 64), and a C grade in School Progress (score of 70).
-The school did not receive any of the seven possible distinction designations.
+For the 2023–2024 school year, 65% of students were scored as "approaches grade level or above" on the state's standardized tests, 26% scored as "meets grade level or above," and 4% scored as "masters grade level."

 Demographics

-The demographic breakdown of the 2,715 students enrolled for 2021–2022 was:
+The demographic breakdown of the 2,301 students enrolled for 2023–2024 was: